Create and manage volumes

 View volume by instance

-Check volume information attached to the instance.
+You can view volume information attached to a specific instance.

 Modify volume

-You can modify a volume.
+You can modify the settings of a volume.

 -